rosen-bridge/contract-test/README.md

 # Rosen Bridge
-A brief description about Rosen Bridge
+Rosen bridge is an Ergo-centric bridge enabling users to send and receive coins and tokens between Ergo and any other chain.
+In this document, we will explain the Rosen bridge design technically.
+You may also want to read about Rosen bridge's high-level concepts [here](https://github.com/mhssamadani/RosenBridge).

 ## Bridge Components

-Before explaining the main idea and procedures, it's better to get familiar with its components:
+Before explaining the main idea and procedures, it's better to get familiar with its components and concepts:

+### Roles
+1. **Guard:** A guard is a trusted party performing final actions in the system.
+Actually, a set of trusted guards are needed to transfer money between chains.
+The guard set is a small set including real parties.
+Each guard individually verifies the events and performs the required action.
+However, all guards should agree on one event to make the final operation.
+2. **Watcher:** As the name suggests, watchers are some volunteer participants who watch two chains to create the transfer events.
+After a quorum of watchers reported the same event, a watcher will make a trigger event for guards.
+Watchers are not trusted and may have faults, intentionally or unintentionally.
+Anyway, the guilty watcher will be fined for his faulty action, and on the other hand, honest watchers get rewards.

 ### Tokens

-1. **Rosen Bridge Token (RSN):** Its a token. each watcher need some RSN to work with system
-2. **Ergo Watcher Rosen Token (EWR):** It's a chain specific token.
-For each blockchain we have an EWR token.
+1. **Rosen Bridge Token (RSN):** The Rosen bridge token defines the bridge participation rights.
+Each person who has a portion of this token can participate in the bridge as a watcher.
+2. **Ergo Watcher Rosen Token (EWR):** Each watcher volunteer needs to lock his RSN tokens to be a watcher of a specific bridge.
+The legitimate watchers receive EWR tokens on behalf of their RSN.
+Each of these tokens can be used to create new events, and if the event were true, guards would return the EWR to the watcher.
+EWR is a chain-specific token; thus, for each new bridge to other networks, we have different EWR tokens.
-3. **Guard NFT:** this is a guard identifier token. this token locked in a multisig address. so n of m guard must sign this box.
+3. **Guard NFT:** This is a guard identifier token.
+This token is locked in a multi-sig address; thus, N out of M guards must sign this contract to spend it.
-4. **Cleanup NFT:** this token used for cleanup service.
+4. **Cleanup NFT:** This token is the cleanup service identifier.
-5. **User Payment Token (UTP!!):** After locking some RSN and get some EWR for each watcher a new UTP issued. creating event need this token. also fee pay to this token
+5. **User Payment Token (UPT):** After locking RSNs by a volunteer, a new token is issued and paid to the watcher as well as the EWR tokens.
+A watcher may have multiple EWR tokens, enabling him to create different events on one bridge simultaneously, but UPT is a unique token that identifies the watcher.
+All bridge reward payments are also spendable by the owner of this unique token.

 ### Contracts

-1. **Watcher Bank**: This contract is system configuration for each chain.
-In this contract we store number of locked RSN. this box also contain EWR to RSN Factor, Watcher required percent, Max Watcher required count.
+1. **Watcher Bank**: This contract is the system configuration for each chain.
+This contract is responsible for tracking the corresponding EWR tokens and locking RSNs to emit new EWRs.
+It also stores the EWR to RSN factor, the quorum percentage of watchers, and the maximum watcher count for this chain.
-2. **Watcher Lock**: Each watcher lock his/her EWR tokens in this address. this box has UTP in R4. so when watcher wants to create event or redeem EWR to RSN must pay his/her UTP in inputs.
+2. **Watcher Lock**: When a new watcher is registered, his EWR tokens would be locked in this contract.
+It also stores the UPT id in the registers; the watcher must use his UPT as his authentication in every new event generation, reward reception, or EWR token redemption actions.
-3. **Watcher Commitment**: When a watcher detect a new event on target chain create a commitment. this commitment contain
+3. **Watcher Commitment**: When a watcher detects a new event on the target chain creates a commitment.
-   1. User UTP
-   2. Commitment Hash
-   3. Request Id: blake2b256(txId on target chain)
-4. **Trigger Event**: When some Watcher creates commitment for same request one of them reveal it using event content.
-Guards watch this event for payment
+4. **Trigger Event**: A watcher creates the trigger event after a quorum of watchers reported the same event.
+He will spend all commitments and reveals the event contents to generate the trigger event.
+It also stores the reporter UPT ids in the trigger event that the guards will process.
-5. **Watcher Fraud Lock**: If some watchers create a fake event a cleanup service move tokens to fraud lock contract. then back it to bank and slash RSNs.
+5. **Watcher Fraud Lock**: Some watchers may create faulty events.
+The faulty events will be processed by the guards if a quorum of watchers created that event (resulting in a trigger event), but guards will ignore these triggers since they are not verifiable.
+After a while, the cleanup service collects all these faulty events and slashes their EWR tokens in the fraud lock as punishment.

 ### Data
-1. **Event**: any payment request from one chain to other chain. event contain:
+1. **Event**: Any payment request from one chain to the other one.
+Event contains:
    1. Source tx id
    2. From chain
    3. To chain